HC434013/L3U15A2/doc/doc.md

 - An online contact form intended for inquiries and employee applications
 - References to online web development courses outlined as a recommended job specification

 Audience requirements are also fulfilled; as the site acts as a profile for a company that the target audience (a web developer looking for work) can use to decide on applying for work at this organisation.
+Applying can be done via an online form available at the Careers page and the footer of each page.